 Approved Documents for Parts L, F and O 2021 now out

-Fourwalls have been working with AECOM over the last three years helping to provide strategic and technical support to DLUHC in its development of the changes to Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations and the introduction of Part O (overheating).
+Four Walls Consultants have been working with AECOM over the last three years helping to provide strategic and technical support to DLUHC in its development of the changes to Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations and the introduction of Part O (overheating).
 The changes will significantly improve the energy efficiency of the buildings and are an important step on the pathway towards the government's Future Homes and Buildings Standards.
-Ian Mawditt at Fourwalls is the technical lead for the changes in Part F, and for the building fabric and airtightness aspects of Part…
+Ian Mawditt at Fourwalls is the technical lead for the changes in Part F, and for the building fabric and airtightness aspects…

 Read on...